a4lamber/data_eng/linux_shell_scripting/linux_shell.md

   - Example: the most famous one is Apple macOS
   - 1960s created in BELL lab, 1980s Unix rewritten in C
 - `Linux` is a family of Unix-like OSs
-  - Linux was developed as an effort to create a free, open source Unix OS.
+  - Linux was developed as an effort to create a free, open-source Unix OS.
   - Linux features:
     - Free and open source
     - secure